sls1j/caveSpy/Readme.md

 * Add the ability to use the colors supplied from LIDAR in LAS point format 2 and 3
 * Add an option exclude classified types such as vegetation
 * Add a GUI to make it easier to use.
+* Add algorithm to calculate drainage area of given spots.
+* Add false color for hillshade and elevation